Nursing Courses

 NURS360.
 Intro Research Evidenced Based

-This course provides an overview of nursing and health care related research and evidence based practice.
-It introduces the basic skills and knowledge necessary to critically read research studies and conduct systematic literature reviews using established data bases.
-Basic principles of study design are presented and ethical issues in the conduct of research with patients and families are emphasized.
-The challenges of translating research evidence into practice are explored.
-Prerequisites: Third year status in the nursing program or Permission of instructor, MATH 155 or MATH 171, and NURS 230.
-Three lecture periods.
+This course provides an overview of nursing and health care related research and evidence- based practice.
+It introduces the basic skills and knowledge necessary to critically read research studies and conduct a literature review using scholarly databases.
+Basic principles of study design are presented and ethical issues in the conduct of research are emphasized.
+Strategies to promote the conduct and dissemination of nursing knowledge are explored.
+Prerequisite(s): NURS 230 and NURS 240; MATH 155 or MATH 171.
 3 credits.
-WR.

 NURS366.
 Determinants of Global Health